Infratab/frontend-challenge-3/README.md

 1. Download this project direactory as a compressed folder (`frontend-challenge.zip`)
 2. Complete the requirements listed in the [Challenge](#challenge)
 3. Email the compressed folder to careers@infratab.in or to the person with whom you have been interacting!

-### Setup the project
-1. Change directory to report

 ### Challenge